Rui-Zu/SHAARP/docs/methods.md

 where superscripts $e$ and $o$ represent homogeneous waves at $2\omega$ and $ee$, $oo$ and $eo$ are inhomogeneous waves at $2\omega$ due to wave mixing.
 Using **Eq.
 (7)** - **(10)**, $E^{R,2\omega}$ and $E^{T,2\omega}$ can be calculated.

 ## Outline of ♯SHAARP
 A flowchart illustrating the procedure for solving the equations and boundary conditions for the $\omega$ and $2\omega$ waves mentioned above is presented in **Fig. 4.** The [table of symbols](table.md) summarizes all the relevant input and output variables in ♯SHAARP.
 The two refracted linear waves are described by solving **Eq.
 (2)**.
-Their actual field strengths can be obtained by using the boundary conditions at the fundamental frequency,$\omega$ .
+Their actual field strengths can be obtained by using the boundary conditions at the fundamental frequency, $\omega$.
 Given **Eqs.
 3** and **4**, two homogeneous waves and three inhomogeneous waves at $2\omega$ can be uniquely determined.
 Following the boundary condition analysis at $2\omega$, an analytical equation for the second harmonic response can be derived and used for polar plots simulations as well as for fitting experimental polar plots and extracting intrinsic SHG susceptibilities.

 >![MethodF4.png](img/MethodF4.png)
 >Figure 4.
 Flowchart illustrating the key steps in deriving the polarized second harmonic fields generated by a nonlinear medium.